 - a.
 A permit for a CSES or ISES, including all components that comprise the system, shall be granted only in a zoning district in which such a facility is allowed (per §11-8.9.D Table of Uses), and only upon proof of right, title, or interest, such as ownership, easement, lease, or purchase option for the location being considered. - b.
 A site location map shall be provided which shows the boundaries of the proposed facility, property boundary lines, contiguous properties under the total or partial control of the applicant, scenic resources or historic sites within one mile of the proposed development, and any significant wildlife habitat (per MeDEP under the Site Location of Development Act and/or the Natural Resource Protection Act) which may be impacted. - c.
 There shall be written evidence in the form of letter copies that all applicable State regulatory agencies with jurisdiction over the project have been notified of the pending application and the location of all system components covered by the application. - d.
-All CSES and ISES panel arrays and/or modules shall be setback from abutting property boundaries that abut properties located in Residential, Village Residential, and Residential and Light Commercial zoning districts by a distance of two hundred (200) feet, and seventy-five (75) feet in all other zoning districts.
-In no case may the setback be less than the required setback distance in the zoning district, and shoreland area, or floodplain where the system is to be installed.
-The setback distances do not apply when contiguous properties are part of the same development.
-Best Engineering Practices shall be utilized in determining the optimal placement within the above requirements.
+All CSES and ISES panel arrays and/or modules shall be setback from abutting preperty boundaries the property boundaries by a distance of two hundred (200) feet. , and seventy-five (75) feet.
+In no case may the setback be less than the required setback distance in any the zoning district, shoreland areas, or floodplain where the system is to be installed.
+The setback distances do not apply to contiguous properties that are part of the same development.
+Best Engineering Practices shall be utilized in determining the optimal placement within the above requirements. - e.
+All CSES shall be setback from abutting property lines, utility lines, and/or public roads or right-of-way by a distance no less than the standard structural setback distance applicable in the zoning district where the system is to be installed and shall meet the setbacks per